 Studies on 5G are still very sparse.
-One single animal study so far has studied neurological effects from RF exposure similar to 5G: In October 2022, a study by Bektas et al. $(2022)^{137}$ reported that 5G frequency 3.5 GHz (GSM modulated) exposure at a level well below ICNIRP limits (1,6 W/m2 compared to ICNIRP's 10 W/m2) caused an increased number of degenerated neurons in the CA1 region of the hippocampus in the exposed animals.
-Further, the study showed that the exposure caused increased oxidative stress in the brain, and that hormones with a protective effect on the brain, such as irisin and nesfatin, were negatively impacted.
+One single animal study so far has studied neurological effects from RF exposure similar to 5G: In October 2022, a study by Bektas et al. $(2022)^{142}$ reported that 5G frequency 3.5 GHz (GSM modulated) exposure at a level well below ICNIRP limits (1,6 W/m2 compared to ICNIRP's 10 W/m2) caused an increased number of degenerated neurons in the CA1 region of the hippocampus in the exposed animals.
+In addition, the study showed that the exposure caused increased oxidative stress in the brain, and that hormones with a protective effect on the brain, such as irisin and nesfatin, were negatively impacted.

 Further in November 2022, another study showed that "the depression-like behaviour was induced in mice after 4.9 GHz RF exposure.
 In addition, the number of neurons significantly reduced and the level of pyroptosis obviously increased in amygdala rather than hippocampus.
-These results suggested that 4.9 GHz RF exposure could induce depression-like behaviour, which might be associated with the neuronal pyroptosis in amygdala" according to the authors of the study.138
+These results suggested that